-We heard, but did not see animals, including the remains and sleeping nests of baboons who often come out of the dense forest at night, using the hiking trails to move quickly.
+We heard, but did not see animals, including the remains and sleeping nests of baboons who often come out of the dense forest at night, using the hiking trails to move through the forest more quickly.
 The baboons made warning calls as hikers approached, but I never saw them.
 At one point I became separated from the group and wondered if the baboons were eyeing me from the bushes!

 My group included 12 strong, experienced hikers – all South African.
 The hiking was challenging, and for me, it would have been difficult carrying a heavy backpack.
 I hiked with a day pack and hired a porter to move my gear between overnight sleeping huts.

 The other hikers were from the Cape Town area.
 We had interesting evening meals and conversations and shared facilities with another group of about 14 Indian businessmen and their cook.
 The cook prepared incredible campfire meals which were generously shared with everyone.
 There were two separate sleeping huts with 6 – 7 three-high bunk beds in each.
 There was no electricity or plumbing.